AckerlyXu/heima/articles/iot-hub/iot-hub-raspberry-pi-kit-c-lesson1-deploy-blink-app.md

-<properties
+---
-    pageTitle="Create and deploy the blink application | Azure" description="Clone the sample C application from GitHub, and gulp to deploy this application to your Raspberry Pi 3 board.
-This sample application blinks the LED connected to the board every two seconds." services="iot-hub"
+title: Create and deploy the blink application | Azure
+description: Clone the sample C application from GitHub, and gulp to deploy this application to your Raspberry Pi 3 board.
+This sample application blinks the LED connected to the board every two seconds.
-    documentationcenter=""
-    author="shizn"
-    manager="timtl"
-    tags=""
+services: iot-hub
+documentationcenter: ''
+author: shizn
+manager: timtl
+tags: ''
-    keywords="raspberry pi led blink, blink led with raspberry pi" />
+keywords: raspberry pi led blink, blink led with raspberry pi

-<tags
-    ms.assetid="f601d1e1-2bc3-4cc5-a6b1-0467e5304dcf"
-    ms.service="iot-hub"
-    ms.devlang="c"
-    ms.topic="article"
-    ms.tgt_pltfrm="na"
-    ms.workload="na"
-    ms.date="11/28/2016"
-    wacn.date=""
-    ms.author="xshi" />
+ms.assetid: f601d1e1-2bc3-4cc5-a6b1-0467e5304dcf
+ms.service: iot-hub
+ms.devlang: c
+ms.topic: article
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 11/28/2016
+wacn.date: ''
+ms.author: xshi
+---

 # Create and deploy the blink application
 ## What you will do
 Clone the sample C application from GitHub, and use the gulp tool to deploy the sample application to Raspberry Pi 3.
 The sample application blinks the LED connected to the board every two seconds.
-If you have any problems, look for solutions on the [troubleshooting page](/documentation/articles/iot-hub-raspberry-pi-kit-c-troubleshooting/).
+If you have any problems, look for solutions on the [troubleshooting page](./iot-hub-raspberry-pi-kit-c-troubleshooting.md).

 ## What you will learn
 In this article, you will learn: